randym/axlsx/README.md

 #Change log
 ---------
+- ** April.25.12:*: 1.1.2 release
+   - Conditional Formatting completely implemented.
+   - refactoring / documentation for Style#add_style
+   - added in label rotation for chart axis labels
+   - bugfix to porperly assign style and type info to cells when only partial information is provided in the types/style option

 - ** April.18.12**: 1.1.1 release
    - bugfix for autowidth calculations across multiple rows
    - bugfix for dimension calculations with nil cells.